Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiersWithAuthState<a id="syncIdentifiersWithAuthState-js"></a>

-The function of this `syncIdentifiersWithAuthState()`  API is same as the `syncIdentifier` API, which  passes a list of identifiers as a dictionary and  the authenticationState.
+The function of the `syncIdentifiersWithAuthState()`  API is same as the `syncIdentifier` API, which  passes a list of identifiers as a dictionary and  the authenticationState.
 The identifiers dictionary contains identifiers; each containing an identifier type as the key and an identifier as the value.
 In each of the identifiers pair, both identifier type and identifier should be non empty and non null values, otherwise they will be ignore.

 #### Syntax